hiptest/hiptest-publisher/README.md

-    -s, --site=SITE                  Site to fetch from (default: https://hiptest.net) -p, --push=FILE.TAP              Push a results file to the server --push-format=tap            Format of the test results (tap, junit, robot) (default: tap) -v, --verbose                    Run verbosely (default: false)
+    -s, --site=SITE                  Site to fetch from (default: https://hiptest.net) -p, --push=FILE.TAP              Push a results file to the server --push-format=tap            Format of the test results (tap, junit, robot) (default: tap) --sort=[id,order,alpha]      Sorting of tests in output: id will sort them by age, order will keep the same order than in hiptest, alpha will sort them by name (default: order)
+    -v, --verbose                    Run verbosely (default: false)
     -H, --languages-help             Show languages and framework options -F, --filters-help               Show help about scenario filtering